 Recently, we talked about how important it is to make your restaurant less dependent on you as its owner so you can carve out some time to grow your business.
 And you can’t achieve anything here without a reliable general manager who will take care of your joint’s day-to-day operations.
-The question is: how do you find one with the right set of skills?
+The question is: how do you find an employee with really good restaurant management skills?

-Try googling this topic, and you’ll come across a plethora of posts cataloging qualities that an excellent restaurant manager must have.
+Try googling this topic, and you’ll come across a plethora of posts cataloging qualities that an excellent restaurant manager must have to make a career.

 They all go like this: a successful general manager has to be hard-working, tireless, proactive, communicative, always positive, accustomed to being in constant stress, and creative.
 On top of that, good GMs have a profit-oriented mindset, deep understanding of customer relations, systematic thinking, and are tedious and accurate while dealing with all their paperwork.

 It’s true, though, that many people simply aren’t cut out for this job.
-Being passionate and “active” isn’t enough.
+In my experience, being passionate and “active” isn’t enough.
 Even being smart isn’t enough.
 Sometimes, you promote your most loyal, hard-working, and brightest employees to management positions—and they totally lose it.

-I think that there are only three essential qualities you need to look for in the members of your team aiming for the GM position.
+I think that there are only three essential restaurant manager skills and abilities you need to look for in the members of your team aiming for the GM position.

 First essential manager skill: she needs to be a bore—in a good sense